+(145) III IIIIII(11)

+Particulars Loans Advances in nature of

+loans

+Aggregate amount during the year

+- Subsidiary

+•

-Aggregate amount during the year - Subsidiary - Others 101.29 - Balance outstanding as at the balance sheet date in respect of above cases - Subsidiary - Others 0.00 -
+- Others 101.29 -

+Balance outstanding as at the balance sheet date in respect of above cases

+- Subsidiary

+- Others 0.00 -

-- b.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, - Terms and Conditions in respect of the grant of loans and advances in the nature of loans, during the year, to companies or any other parties are prima facie, not prejudicial to the Company's interest. - During the year the Company has not provided guarantees, provided security to companies, firms, Limited Liability Partnerships or any other parties. - c.
-According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion, the Company has granted loans during the year to companies where the schedule of repayment of principal and payment of interest has not been stipulated.
-Hence in the absence of same, we are unable to make a specific comment on the regularity of repayment of principal and payment of interest in respect of such loan. - d.
-The Company has granted loans and in all cases schedule of repayment of principal and payment of interest has not been stipulated.
-Hence in the absence of same, we are unable to make a specific comment on the regularity of repayment of principal and payment of interest in respect of such loans and hence unable to comment upon any over amount for more than ninety days. - e.
-The company has granted loans and in all cases schedule of repayment of principal and payment of interest has not been stipulated.
-Hence in the absence of same, we are unable to make a specific comment on loans granted to companies or other parties which had fallen due during the year. - f.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has granted loans or advances in the nature of loans, either repayable on demand or without specifying any terms or period of repayment to companies or any other parties.
+- b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, - Forms and Conditions in respect of the grant of loans and advances in the nature of loans, during the year, to companies or any other parties are prima facie, not prejudicial to the Company's interest. - During the year the Company has not provided guarantees, provided security to companies, firms, Limited Liability Partnerships or any other parties. - c) According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion, the Company has granted loans during the year to companies where the schedule of repayment of principal and payment of interest has not been stipulated.
+Hence in the absence of same, we are unable to make a specific comment on the regularity of repayment of principal and payment of interest in respect of such loan. - d) The Company has granted loans and in all cases schedule of repayment of principal and payment of interest has not been stipulated.
+Hence in the absence of same, we are unable to make a specific comment on the regularity of repayment of principal and payment of interest in respect of such loans and hence unable to comment upon any over amount for more than ninety days. - e) The company has granted loans and in all cases schedule of repayment of principal and payment of interest has not been stipulated.
+Hence in the absence of same, we are unable to make a specific comment on loans granted to companies or other parties which had fallen due during the year. - f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has granted loans or advances in the nature of loans, either repayable on demand or without specifying any terms or period of repayment to companies or any other parties.
 Of these following are the details of the aggregate amount of loans or advances in the nature of loans granted to promoters or related parties as defined in clause (76) of section 2 of the Companies Act, 2013:

-All Parties Promoters Related Parties

-Aggregate amount of loans/ Rs.101.29 million Nil Rs.101.29 million

-advances in nature of loans

-- Repayable on demand

-Percentage of loans/ advances in 100.00 % Nil 100.00%

-nature of loans to the total loans
+All Parties Promoters Related Parties Aggregate amount of loans/advances in nature of loans - Repayable on demand Rs.101.29 million Nil Rs.101.29 million Percentage of loans/ advances in nature of loans to the total loans 100.00 % Nil 100.00%